 This gets rid of debts, unwanted, or onerous contracts without disrupting the business and destroying value.

-Costs are considerably lower as the administrators do not need to find funding to trade the business.
+Costs of pre pack administration are considerably lower as the administrators do not need to find funding to trade the business.
 The process can be completed within a few days.

 If the business is to be sold to a connected party (e.g. the former directors), they will need to fund the acquisition of the assets.
 These will need to be independently valued to avoid any issues.
 It is best to consult a specialist funder to help with this part of the process.

 - Negative publicity, as directors can be seen as shedding liabilities.

 - Unsecured creditors think they have no say in the process, and feel they have lost disproportionately.